BertArnie/resume/resume.markdown

 # Robert Arnold

 1201 Minnehaha Ave West, Saint Paul, MN 55104
-robertarnold at outlook.com
+robertarnold@outlook.com
 (612) 859-8404

 ## Profile

-Hard-working systems engineer who works to collaborate, develop automated solutions to problems, and improve people's lives.
+Dedicate, teachable, and collaborative individual, looking to develop automated solutions to problems, and improve people's lives.

 ## Experience

-### [Wells Fargo][]
+### [Wells Fargo][1]
 _Minneapolis, MN, 6/2015 to the present_
 **Application Systems Engineer**
+In-depth with OpenStack, Terraform, Python, and Puppet.
 Develop smoke test harness with terraform and python.
-Enable infrastructure to provision an application in hours (down from months) using Puppet, Openstack, and terraform.
+Improve speed of infrastructure and application provision by 3 orders of magnitude.
 Bring visibility to hard-to-see issues impacting our private cloud by the use of metrics using Grafana and ELK.
 Provide systems troubleshooting of Puppet and Openstack provisioning of Linux and Windows.
 Solve by automation, existing manual processes.

 * Write python wrapper for terraform, using the Openstack provider and leveraging terraform modules, to define test harness and track results.
 * Troubleshoot complex Linux and Windows-based issues with Puppet and Openstack, in a high-pressure operations environment, using python, Vi, Linux tools, etc.